spesmilo/electrum-docs/seedphrase.rst

 Motivation
 ----------

-Electrum was the first Bitcoin wallet to derive private keys from a seed phrase made of English words.
 Early versions of Electrum (before 2.0) used a bidirectional encoding between seed phrase and entropy.
 This type of encoding requires a fixed wordlist.
 This means that future versions of Electrum must ship with the exact same wordlist, in order to be able to read old seed phrases.

 BIP39 was introduced two years after Electrum.
 BIP39 seeds include a checksum, in order to help users figure out typing errors.
 However,